-The left margin shows the three selectable modes.
-N, normal mode for average acceleration which has balance battery usage.
-E, economy mode for less acceleration which has the minimum battery usage.
-P, performance mode for the greatest acceleration which has the maximum battery usage.
-The top margin has the temperature reading with corresponding temperature sensor.
-M, is the check motor indicator.
-B, is the check battery indicator.
-Below the check battery indicator, is the battery gauge which tells you the percentage of the battery voltage remaining on the right margin.
+The left of the display screen shows the three selectable modes: normal mode (N) for average acceleration which has balance battery usage, economy mode (E) for less acceleration which has the minimum battery usage, and performance mode (P) for the greatest acceleration which has the maximum battery usage.
+The top of the display screen has the temperature reading with corresponding temperature sensor and several indicators such as M, the check motor indicator, and B, the check battery indicator.
+Below the check battery indicator, is the battery gauge which tells you the percentage of the battery voltage remaining on the right side of the display screen.
 Located directly below the battery gauge is the charging indicator, which lets you know if the battery is being charged.

 To operate the IDS simply turn on your EV and the IDS will boot up automatically.
 The default mode is the normal mode, and the modes can be changed while the EV is in motion.
 Select each of the different modes to verify that the IDS is working properly.
 As long as the battery gauge is above 30% then Normal and Performance modes can be selected.
 If the battery gauges reads 30% the IDS will automatically going into Economy mode to extend the range of the EV.
-At which time, the EV has to charged above 30% before the other two modes become selectable again.
+At which time, the EV has to be charged above 30% before the other two modes become selectable again.
 The large icon centered in the middle of the display is the digital speedometer.

+For the smaller application vehicle used the emergency stop button must be disabled for the connection to be made between the battery and the rear wheel motors.
+If this button is pressed please release it to allow the car to operate.
+After releasing this connection the rear wheels should begin to move.
+If this does not occur verify the fuse underneath the hood of the vehicle is not blown.
+If this fuse is malfunctioning please replace the fuse to ensure the connection and proper functionality.

+After doing this the vehicle is running properly, to increase driving speed rotate the potentiometer, located to the left of the LCD display, counterclockwise, by doing this the resistance between the motors and the battery decreases allowing a greater voltage to be applied to the motors and essentially allow the car to move faster.
+In order to switch modes of the vehicle simply select the desired mode on the LCD display.
+If the LCD display isn’t on/functioning properly, disconnect the 12VDC power from the LCD display and reconnect.
+By doing this the LCD resets and the display is reconfigured.
+Depending upon the mode selected the potentiometer may or may not be functioning.
+If the user is in normal or economy mode the potentiometer becomes disabled and the control of the speed through this tool is no longer useful.
+If an emergency situation comes about the user can easily access the red emergency stop button located on the consol of the vehicle.
+By pressing/enabling this switch the power is disconnected from the rear wheel motors and the vehicle comes to a complete stop.
+Following an emergency event, if the user needs to move the vehicle disabling the emergency stop connects power to the rear motors and the vehicle then becomes fully operational at this point.

 Appendices